cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 specification is finalized.

-The sense of the WG has been to be more conservative in allocating CBOR resources to Packed CBOR than the previous draft of this document was.
+The sense of the WG has been to be more conservative in allocating CBOR resources to Packed CBOR than previous drafts of this document were.

 `A` is the number of 1+0 simple values allocated to shared item references.